Thopiax/MUEngine/README.md

 It transmits data to two server endpoints:
   - `/visit/register`: stores data that is characteristic of the individual visit such as visited URL, referrer, initial navigation time...
-  - `/event/log`: logs HTML events such as scrolling, highlighting or playing multimedia.
+  - `/event/log`: logs HTML events such as scrolling, highlighting or playing multimedia...

-### Logger Script